 Amazon ships hundreds of thousands of packages every day.
-That means any time you drive, there is a good chance you are going to see an Amazon delivery truck.
+That means any time you drive, there’s a good chance you’re going to see an Amazon delivery truck.

 Call TSR Injury Law today to discuss your claim: (612) TSR-TIME.